Oracle basics

 Smart contracts are software programs that execute conditional logic on next-generation blockchains like Cardano (e.g. when event X happens, trigger action Y).
 Because their source code is immutably stored and run on decentralized blockchain networks, they constrain the range of permissible user actions and their effects.

 This means that they can reasonably be expected to have the same outcome each time they are triggered.
-Therefore smart contracts are often referred to as having "trustless" qualities.
+It is for this reason that smart contracts are often referred to as having "trustless" qualities.
 The term "trustless" is a popular word to characterize blockchain technology because its cryptographic proofs and distributed consensus algorithms ensure that its shared data is authentic, accurate, and secure without reliance on a trusted third-party to verify the information.

 Smart contracts are the key enabler for the explosion of the trillion-dollar DeFi industry.
 What most people don't realize however, is that the vast majority of smart contracts are critically dependent on off-chain data provided by a very small group of oracle service providers.